Four tips for identifying your target market

 4. Keep up with your market as it changes.

 Identifying your target market doesn't mean you should exclude other segments or ignore the evolution of your customer base as your business grows.

-"It's a long-term effort to stay on top your customers' priorities, but if you put them first, you'll be way ahead of the competition," says Patrick Dodge, co-owner of New England Standard, an online marketing and design firm.
+"It's a long-term effort to stay on top your customers' priorities, but if you put them first, you'll be way ahead of the competition," says Patrick Dodge, Founder & CEO of Creative Side Marketing.

 As neighborhoods transform, customer tastes change, and new trends emerge, be ready to adjust your target market and your advertising strategies to better reach your audience.